Active Military, Veterans and Tinnitus

 Finding relief

-Though the exact cause of tinnitus — as in the specific mechanism that creates these phantom sounds in some people — remains unknown, contributing factors and triggers have been identified.
-Excessive exposure to loud noise is often a factor because of the damage done to your auditory system.
-Tinnitus may also result from jaw-joint dysfunction (e.g., teeth grinding, temporomandibular joint disorder) or chronic neck muscle strain.
+Although the exact cause of tinnitus—the specific mechanism that creates these phantom sounds in some people—remains unknown, several contributing factors and triggers have been identified.
+Excessive exposure to loud noise is a common factor, due to damage to the auditory system.
+Tinnitus may also result from jaw-joint dysfunction (such as teeth grinding or temporomandibular joint disorder) or chronic neck muscle strain.

 Tinnitus is identifiable.

-Not knowing the exact cause of your tinnitus doesn’t make your symptoms any less real.
+Not knowing the exact cause of your tinnitus does not make your symptoms any less real.

-Brain scans indicate increased metabolic activity in the region of the left auditory cortex in tinnitus patients, suggesting that tinnitus is not exclusively related to the ear.
+Brain scans show increased metabolic activity in the region of the left auditory cortex in people with tinnitus, suggesting that tinnitus is not exclusively related to the ear.

 Is your tinnitus a sign of an underlying illness?

-For many patients, tinnitus is more than an annoying affliction — it may be a warning sign of an as-yet undiagnosed threat to your overall health.
-In some cases it may be the cause; in others the symptom.
-The following are just some of the serious conditions associated with tinnitus.
+For many wearers, tinnitus is more than an annoying condition—it may be a warning sign of an undiagnosed health issue.
+In some cases, tinnitus may be the cause; in others, a symptom.
+The following are examples of medical conditions associated with tinnitus.

 Meniere’s disease.

-The combination of symptoms that are classified as Meniere’s disease include tinnitus.
-Those with this condition also experience bouts of dizziness and vertigo that can be debilitating, and hearing loss.
-To date the cause of Meniere’s disease has yet to be identified and there is no cure.
-Symptoms can be controlled in some by reducing salt intake, taking diuretics, and using anti-vertigo medications to manage attacks.
-Hearing aids can be used to treat any hearing loss.
+Ménière’s disease is characterized by a combination of symptoms that can include tinnitus, hearing loss, and episodes of dizziness or vertigo that may be debilitating.
+While the exact cause remains unknown and there is currently no cure, symptoms may be managed in some individuals by reducing salt intake, taking diuretics, and using anti-vertigo medications to control attacks.
+Hearing aids can be used to help treat associated hearing loss.

 Anxiety and depression.

-For some tinnitus sufferers the constant humming becomes overwhelming, disturbing sleep and disrupting daily life.
-The constant noise can set off negative emotional and behavioral reactions that make you focus on it to the exclusion of everything else.
-For example, if tinnitus makes you feel stressed, you might lose interest in socializing.
-Acute anxiety, depression, chronic stress and similar disorders often result.
-These conditions may be eased by antidepressants and working with a therapist to find coping techniques.
-Hearing aids with tinnitus therapy features can also help by allowing you to concentrate on outside sounds.
-They can be used to provide relief even if you don’t have hearing loss.
+For some people with tinnitus, the constant humming or ringing becomes overwhelming, disturbing sleep and disrupting daily life.
+The persistent noise can trigger negative emotional and behavioral responses, making it difficult to focus on anything else.
+For example, if tinnitus increases stress, you may begin to withdraw from social activities.
+Acute anxiety, depression, chronic stress, and related conditions can result.
+These may be eased through therapy, appropriate medications, and coping strategies.
+Hearing aids with tinnitus therapy features can also help by shifting attention toward external sounds and may provide relief even for those without hearing loss.

 Temporomandibular Joint Disorder (TMD).